MeetMangrove/playbook/playbook.md

 > When we'll reach 20 members, an absolute number of point will be necessary to edit these parts.

 Request access in #playbook to begin editing.
-Yolo